 Cell – 925 area code 787 – 3474 – due to spam calls I may not answer so please leave a message

-A deposit is required to hold the day.
-Deposit of $100 can be made via PayPal (firstname.lastname@example.org) or a check for $100 mailed to Mark Lassagne PO Box 2805 San Ramon, CA 94583
+A $100 deposit is required to hold the day.
+Deposit can be made via PayPal (firstname.lastname@example.org) or a check mailed to Mark Lassagne 1285 Stratford Ave Ste G-299 Dixon, CA 95620

 Note: Guide trips are not charters, we take one or two people, occasionally three but never more than that.
-We fish for freshwater bass only, no stripers, salmon or any other fish.
+We fish for freshwater bass, occasionally we catch stripers, salmon or other fish.

 What type of payments do you accept?
-PayPal for deposits only, then cash at the lake before or after the trip.
+PayPal for deposits only, then the balance paid by check prior to the trip or cash at the ramp the day of the trip.

 What about lunch?
-You can either bring your own lunch, or we can stop for lunch on the water.
-Mark will have water on board, he may also pick up something if it is set up in advance.
+You can either bring your own lunch, or on the Delta we may be able to stop for lunch on the water.
+Mark will have water on board, he may also pick up something to eat if it is set up in advance.

-Can I cancel a trip?
-Yes, you can cancel a trip but deposits are not refundable.
+Cancellation Policy: 7 days notice for re-booking your date.
+If date cannot be re-booked your deposit will be forfeited.
 Why?
-Mark schedules trips well in advance and will decline trips once he has booked two or more trips in a week, if one cancels that spot is now left open with no way to fill it.
+Mark schedules trips well in advance and will decline trips once he has booked two or more trips in a week.
+However, he will do his best to find a replacement and if so will refund your deposit.
 If conditions are unsafe the morning of the trip you can reschedule or receive your deposit back.

 Do I need to be an experienced angler?
-No but it helps.
-Mark will evaluate your angling skills once on the water and then he will do his best to match your skills with an area where the fishing is the best for your skill set.
-Some techniques take practice and more skilled anglers generally catch more bass on the Delta.
+No but it helps if you have some casting skills.
+Mark will evaluate your angling skills once on the water and then he will do his best to match your skills with an area and a technique where the fishing is the best for your skill set.
+Some techniques take practice and skilled anglers generally catch more bass on the Delta.

 Do you guarantee we catch fish?
 No, unfortunately it’s fishing.
-You can be assured Mark will do his best to make sure your day is as productive as possible.
+You can be assured Mark does his homework and will do his best to make sure your day is as productive as possible.
 In short he cares and wants you to have a good day.

 Does Mark fish during the trip?
-Yes and no… Mark generally fishes to see what’s going on during the day so we know what’s going on and way to catch more bass.
+Yes and no… Mark generally fishes to see if there’s other things going on and to help you catch more fish.
 Mark is not trying to catch fish in front of his clients only working to provide the best experience.